X470 Gaming Plus - Motherboard MSI - Free user manual and instructions

 Press Enter to enter the sub-menu.

-Enables/ disables Orcache.
-Orcache stores recently decode instruction to save the decoding time when the instruction is repeated.
-And ist may increase the CPU performance and reduce the power consumption slightly.
+Enables/disables Orcache.
+Orcache stores recently decoded instructions to save decoding time when the instruction is repeated.
+It may increase CPU performance and reduce power consumption slightly.

 IOMMU Mode (optional)

-Enables/disables the I0MMU (I/O Memory Management Unit) for I/O Virtualization.
+Enables/disables the IOMMU (I/O Memory Management Unit) for I/O Virtualization.

 This function reduces the EMI (Electromagnetic Interference) generated by modulating clock generator pulses.